How to Get Back On Track When Your Writing Plans Go Awry

 And then something happens.
 You’re knocked off-course.
 You’re understandably discouraged, perhaps ready to give up.

 Plans do go awry, more often than not.
-That’s not your fault, and it’s not necessarily a problem.
 You just need to be prepared in advance to deal with things not going quite according to plan.

 How Writing Plans Typically Go Wrong